-There were no reported injuries and no deaths from thunderstorm wind events in Bowie County.
+Extent: There were no reported injuries and no deaths from thunderstorm wind events in Bowie County.
 Storms cause power outages, disruptions of transportation and property damage.
-Historical data indicates that the entire county is susceptible to windstorms during the thunderstorm season and, depending on the severity, costs will vary.
-See the Damage Assessment Tables on pages 25-27 demonstrating possible loss for the county and each participating jurisdiction.
+Historical data indicates that the entire county is susceptible to windstorms with a Beaufort Scale rating of 10 during the thunderstorm season and, depending on the severity, costs will vary.
+See the Damage Assessment Tables on pages 26-28 demonstrating possible loss for the county and each participating jurisdiction.